alda-lang/alda/doc/scores-and-parts.md

 The details of how Alda creates and assigns instrument instances are [complicated](instance-and-group-assignment.md), but for practical purposes, you can avoid errors by following these simple rules:

-- If you assign a nickname to one instance of an instrument, then any other instance of that same instrument in your score must also have a nickname.
+- If you assign an alias to one instance of an instrument, then any other instance of that same instrument in your score must also have an alias.

   ```
   # ERROR